If you’ve been wondering how to get sales on Shopify, you’re not alone.

 Seriously, a humongous part of Allbirds sales comes from word-of-mouth marketing.
 Customers who buy from them are so impressed with their shoes that they can’t help but tell their friends about them.

-In the early days, Allbirds committed to gathering customer feedback and using it to guide their product development.
+In the early days, Allbirds committed to gathering customer and product feedback and using it to guide their product development.
 In other words, they molded their product around the needs and wants of their customers.

-No obviously, if you’re dropshipping, you don’t have the same level of control over product quality.
+Now obviously, if you’re dropshipping, you don’t have the same level of control over product quality.
 But you still need to seek out high-quality goods.
 You simply can’t sell low-quality products.
 At least not for long.
 Your customers will not come back or spread the word about you.

 Although this point seems basic, you can’t underestimate how much a great product sells itself.
 When you start with a remarkable product, your job as a marketer is made infinitely easier.